-This strategy focuses on 'Front Country' off-road tracks within the city boundaries on both Council Reserves and private land, particularly Koata Limited land.
+This strategy focuses on 'Front Country' off-road tracks within the city boundaries on both Council Reserves and private land, particularly Ngāti Koata land.
 It addresses the relationships and management arrangements currently in place and future arrangements.
-It also touches on regional provision in terms of 'Back Country' linkages and stakeholders such as Department of Conservation, private landowners and user groups.
+It also touches on regional provision in terms of 'back country' linkages and reflects engagement with stakeholders such as Department of Conservation, private landowners and user groups.

 The term 'front country' has been used to differentiate between the different domains of off-road tracks, and in terms of scope, refers to those that are easily accessible from urban areas.
 In the Nelson area, these tracks offer a range of outdoor recreation experiences of day or multi-hour duration including hikes, intermediate trail rides and mountain bike rides.
 These cater for a range of physical fitness and ability levels.
-'Front Country' tracks are the precursor to 'Back Country' tracks, which are generally further away from urban areas, in more rugged terrain requiring an overnight stay when hiking or biking, therefore not typically under the same level of participation pressures.
+'Front country' tracks are the precursor to 'back country' tracks, which are generally further away from urban areas, in more rugged terrain requiring an overnight stay when hiking or biking, therefore not typically under the same level of participation pressures.

-The focus of the 2021 Strategy is on the primary users of the front country tracks, these are walkers and hikers, off-road runners, cycle trail riders and mountain bikers.
-Walkers and hikers include people with disabilities, those walking dogs, and walking with baby buggies.
-Increasingly, riders are on motorised electric bikes 'E-bikes' up to 300 watts who use front country tracks for their recreational enjoyment as opposed to transportation.
-E-bikes over 300 watts are treated as motorbikes and therefore not permitted on Council owned front country off-road tracks (consistent with Department of Conservation policy).
-Many users are focused on viewing and appreciating nature, particularly where trails and tracks traverse areas on native bush/tussock lands or alongside waterways.
+The focus of the 2022 Strategy is on the primary users of the front country tracks, these are walkers and hikers, off-road runners, cycle trail riders and mountain bikers.
+Users include people with disabilities, those walking dogs, and walking with baby buggies.
+Increasingly, riders are on electric bikes (ebikes) up to 300 watts who use front country tracks for their recreational enjoyment as opposed to transportation.
+Ebikes over 300 watts are treated as motorbikes and therefore not permitted on Council-owned front country off-road tracks (consistent with Department of Conservation policy).
+Many users are focused on viewing and appreciating nature, particularly where tracks traverse areas on native bush/tussock lands or alongside waterways.

-Front country off-road tracks include everything from well-formed wide gentle gradient trails alongside rivers (Grade 1 and 2 tracks), cycle trails with moderate gradients and good surface (Grade 2) to more technically challenging narrow single tracks with steep climbs, steps and drop-offs (varying from Grade 3 to 6).
-The provision of bridle tracks is not included in the scope of the 2021 Strategy.
+Front country off-road tracks include everything from well-formed, wide, gentle-gradient trails alongside rivers (Grade 1 and 2 tracks), cycle trails with moderate gradients and good surface (Grade 2-3) to more technically challenging single tracks with steep climbs, steps and drop-offs (varying from Grade 3 to 6).
+The provision of bridle tracks is not included in the scope of the 2022 Strategy.